-Some preliminary experiments were formulated to investigate the effectiveness of using Haar spectral coefficients for equivalence checking.
-Our initial experiments were run to observe the average number of Haar coefficients needed before a mismatch in value was found for two functions known to be slightly different.
-These results also give an indication of how different errors between two versions of a circuit affect the number of required Haar coefficients for a mismatch to be found.
+Experiments were formulated to investigate the effectiveness of using Haar spectral coefficients for equivalence checking.
+These experiments were run to observe the average number of Haar coefficients needed before a mismatch in value was found for two functions known to be slightly different.
+The results also give an indication of how different errors between two versions of a circuit affect the number of required Haar coefficients for a mismatch to be found.